Ray Crist: Biography

 Crist was a graduate of the former Messiah School (1916), now known as Messiah University, Dickinson College (B.A., 1920) and Columbia University (Ph.D., 1925).
 Crist joined the faculty at Columbia University where he was a teacher and researcher from 1925 to 1941.
 He joined the Manhattan Project in 1941 and was among the leading scientists who developed the critical initial step of the separation of uranium isotopes.
 He was director of the Manhattan Project, Columbia University Group, 1945-6, after which he joined the Union Carbide Corporation in Charleston, West Virginia, first as Manager of the Coal Hydrogenation Plant, and then as Director of Research of the Olefins Division.

 Between 1959 and 1963, he was Director of the Union Carbide Research Institute at Tarrytown, New York.
 Crist turned to volunteer teaching in 1963, following the death of his beloved wife, Dorothy Lenhart Crist, formerly of New Cumberland.
 As a voluntary educator, Crist pursued his mission of introducing today's students, especially non-science majors, to the impact of science and technology on culture and the environment.

-From 1963-1970, he taught at Dickinson College.
+From 1963 to 1970, he taught at Dickinson College.
 There, he taught mostly upper-level chemistry courses.
 However, his favorite course was on the history of science; it was a course for non-majors where he "helped students to understand some of the basic laws of the natural world around them."
 In 1970, Crist was forced to resign due to the since repealed mandatory retirement age of 70.